On some generalized Rapoport-Zink spaces: Admissibility and weakly admissibility in the basic orthogonal case

 \section{Admissibility and weakly admissibility in the basic orthogonal case}

 In this appendix, we investigate the $p$-adic period domains $\Fl\ell_{G,\mu}^{adm}$ and $\Fl\ell_{G,\mu}^{wa}$ in the case $b$ is basic and $G=\SO$.
+Although the following Theorem \ref{T: wa=a SO} appears as a special case of our more recent work \cite{CFS}, we still would like to present it here, since it provides some concrete computations, which can be served as a good example-based introduction to our proof for Theorem 6.1 in \cite{CFS} in the direction $(1)\Rightarrow (2)$.
 All the following materials are taken from \cite{F4}.
 We thank Fargues sincerely for kindly allowing us to include it here.

 Let $V=\Q_p^n$ equipped with the quadratic form $Q$ with matrix $\left( \right)$.
 Let $G=\SO(V, Q)$ and consider the minuscule cocharacter $\mu: \G_m\ra G_{\ov{\Q}_p}$ given by $\mu(z)=\tr{diag}(z, 1, \cdots, 1, z^{-1})$.
 Then the basic class in $B(G,\mu)$ is $[b]=[1]$ and thus $J_b=G$.
 One checks easily that any non basic Newton polygon has a non trivial contact point with the Hodge polygon, i.e. $(G, \{\mu\})$ is fully Hodge-Newton decomposable in the sense of \cite{GoHeNi} Definition 2.1.